teki9ll/Flutter_Attendance_App/README.md

 - takeattendance.dart - line 28: Uri url = Uri.parse('http://192.168.1.5/api/students/');
 - attendancePage.dart - line 78: Uri url = Uri.parse('http://192.168.1.5/api/add_attendance/');

-3. Use your phone as a virtual device and run the app on it.
+2. Use your phone as a virtual device and run the app on it.

+3. To login you can see the Teachers database in django admin panel or use this username and password:
+   - username = T00001
+   - password = hashed_password1

 ## Contributing